Knott's Berry Farm: Post-Cedar Fair acquisition

-Since being acquired by Cedar Fair, the park has seen an aggressive shift towards thrill rides, with the construction of a number of large roller coasters and the addition of a record-breaking Shoot-the-Chutes ride named Perilous Plunge.
+Since being acquired by Cedar Fair, the park has seen an aggressive shift towards thrill rides, with the construction of several large roller coasters and the addition of a record-breaking Shoot-the-Chutes ride named Perilous Plunge.
 Perilous Plunge had the record of being the tallest and steepest water ride in the world until September 2012 when it was closed and removed.
-Also, in 2013, Knott's Berry Farm announced that the most popular ride at the park, the Timber Mountain Log Ride, would be closed for a major five-month refurbishment, led by Garner Holt Productions, Inc.
+Also, in 2013, Knott's Berry Farm announced that one of the most popular rides at the park, the Timber Mountain Log Ride, would be closed for a significant five-month refurbishment, led by Garner Holt Productions, Inc.

-On May 25, 2013, Knott's Berry Farm added three new family rides on the site of former Perilous Plunge, including a wild mouse called Coast Rider, a scrambler flat ride called Pacific Scrambler, and Surfside Gliders.
+On May 25, 2013, Knott's Berry Farm added three new family rides on the site of the former Perilous Plunge, including a wild mouse called Coast Rider, a scrambler flat ride called Pacific Scrambler, and Surfside Gliders.
 All three were constructed in the Boardwalk section of the park.
 An old bridge that connected the exit of Coast Rider and the Boardwalk became the entrance to Surfside Gliders and Pacific Scrambler.
 Following the 2013 season, Knott's Berry Farm removed Windseeker and moved it to Worlds of Fun, where it reopened in 2014.
-For the 2014 season, the historical Calico Mine Ride underwent a major refurbishment that was completed in six months.
+For the 2014 season, the historical Calico Mine Ride underwent a major refurbishment completed in six months.

-During the fall of 2019, Knott's Berry Farm announced the return of Knott's Bear-y Tales as an interactive 4D dark ride as part of the park's 100th anniversary in 2020.
+During the fall of 2019, Knott's Berry Farm announced the return of Knott's Bear-y Tales as an interactive 4D dark ride as part of the park's 100th anniversary in 2020 with the name Knott's Bear-y Tales: Return to the Fair.
 However, the park was indefinitely shut down due to the COVID-19 pandemic at the end of its operating day on March 13, 2020.
 Knott's Bear-y Tales and other planned changes to the park were postponed to 2021.
 In June 2020, Knott's Marketplace reopened with health guidelines in place.
-The following month, the park introduced Taste of Calico, an outdoor food festival on weekends located in the Calico Ghost Town section of the park.
-The event evolved over the season, becoming Taste of Knott's when it expanded into Fiesta Village and the Boardwalk, Taste of Fall-o-ween during the fall season, and Taste of Merry Farm for the Christmas holiday season which was cancelled in December 2020 due to regional stay at home order issued by California Governor Gavin Newsom.
+The following month, the park introduced Taste of Calico, an outdoor food festival on weekends located in the Ghost Town section of the park.
+The event evolved over the season, becoming Taste of Knott's when it expanded into Fiesta Village and the Boardwalk, Taste of Fall-o-ween during the fall season, and Taste of Merry Farm for the Christmas holiday season which was canceled in December 2020 due to the regional stay at home order issued by California Governor Gavin Newsom.
 Amusement Today recognized the Taste Of events in its annual Golden Ticket Awards, awarding the park under the category "Industry Leader: Amusement/Theme Park" for its innovative approach.

-Knott's Berry Farm returned to normal operation on May 6, 2021, which also included the debut of the delayed Knott's Bear-y Tales attraction originally planned for 2020.
+Knott's Berry Farm returned to normal operation on May 6, 2021, including the debut of the delayed Knott's Bear-y Tales attraction originally planned for 2020.
+On July 1, 2024, Cedar Fair merged with Six Flags, and the combined Six Flags Entertainment Corporation took over Knott's Berry Farm, making them part of the same company as longtime rival Six Flags Magic Mountain.
+Cedar Fair still has controlling shares of the company.